-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember happens after the audit.

+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

 - 58. Lavonda discovered that the U.S. Circuit Court of Appeals for the Federal Circuit has recently issued a favorable opinion with respect to an issue that she is going to litigate with the IRS.
-Lavonda should choose which of the following trial courts to hear her case?
+Lavonda should choose which of the following trial courts to hear her case:

 - A. Tax Court only.

 - B. U.S. Court of Federal Claims only.

 - C. U.S. District Court only.

 - D. Tax Court or the U.S. District Court.

 - E. Tax Court or the U.S. Court of Federal Claims.